 Are you looking for a rainy-day crafting project?
 Or are you searching for a new way to be creative?
 Painting mugs is enjoyable and rewarding.
 You can also do this with your kids.

 Looking for more creative crafts to make with the kids?
-Check out our Kids Crafts like these 15 Paper Plate Jellyfish Crafts, 40 Ways On How To Make Slime, 25 DIY Fairy Jar Ideas, 21 Hot Air Balloon Crafts, 21 Castle Craft Ideas for Kids, and 21 Paper Weaving For Kids Patterns if you need more ideas to keep the kids entertained.
+Check out our Kids Crafts like these Paper Plate Jellyfish Crafts, Ways On How To Make Slime, DIY Fairy Jar Ideas, Hot Air Balloon Crafts, Castle Craft Ideas for Kids, Creative Pottery Painting Ideas and Paper Weaving For Kids Patterns if you need more ideas to keep the kids entertained.

 Once your done painting mugs, don’t forget to share a pic over on our Facebook Page.
 We’d love to see them.